Deeppathak/Deeppathak/README.md

 ### Conclusion:
 The static analysis results highlight the material behavior differences between magnesium alloy and cast iron under the same loading conditions.
 These findings are crucial for selecting appropriate materials in engineering designs, especially where mechanical performance under static loads is a critical consideration.
+**There was also deformation in the cast iron, indicating a minor design flaw.
+This slight deformation may have caused the wheel shaft to get stuck due to the minimal clearance between the shaft and the wheel.**
 ## Fatigue analysis with structural steel.
 <br>